Esha034/Vrinda-Store-Analysis-using-Excel/README.md

 ## 2. Executive Summary

 -This project presents a dynamic, interactive Excel dashboard built to analyze Vrinda Store’s performance for the year 2022.
--The dashboard converts raw data into clear visual insights, enabling stakeholders to understand customer behavior, sales trends, top-performing regions, and order statuses.
+The dashboard converts raw data into clear visual insights, enabling stakeholders to understand customer behavior, sales trends, top-performing regions, and order statuses.

  ### Impact: